 The 2011-2012 show is Art 4 Health's fifth year, entitled Art 4 Health V, HeArt & Soul.
 Forty artists and 105 works of art were unveiled at the Opening Reception and Art Auction on Wednesday, October 12, 2011, from 3:00 to p.m. to 7:00 p.m.
 Jenna Nustad, a current Fine Arts student, was presented with the Best of Show Student award and a $200 scholarship for her printmaking artwork, Heart of California.
 Corinne Scrivens, CSUF Bachelor of Fine Arts 2008 alumna, received the Alumni Best of Show award for her digital painting, Victoria, and was awarded gallery space in the TSU for a sole exhibition from January 16 to April 6, 2012.
 Kurt Weston, a CSUF faculty member in the College of the Arts, won Best of Show Faculty/Staff for his photography artwork entitled Under the Dwarf Maple.

-The 2012-2013 show is entitled, ART: Healing in Disguise.
+The 2012-2013 show was entitled, ART: Healing in Disguise.
 The exhibit features 37 artists and 94 artworks.
 The opening Reception and Art Auction was held on Wednesday, October 17, 2012, from 3:00 p.m. to 5:00 p.m.
 The Best of Show Student winner was Lindsey Serata for her charcoal artwork entitled Cocktails.
 Lindsey received a $200 scholarship.
 Graduate Student Maggie Parr received Best of Show 2nd Place for her digital and oil painting The Father, along with a $100 scholarship.
 The Best of Show Alumni winner this year was Lauren Gallegos for her graphite artwork, Written Memories.
 Lauren received a solo art show in the Titan Student Union Chapman Atrium Gallery from January to April 2013.
 There was a tie for first place in the Faculty/Staff category and the award was presented to both Dr. Richard Boucher for his photography View from Sentinel Rock, and Pamela Fillmore for her watercolor artwork Young Girl with Flowered Hat.
 The Faculty/Staff winners received a solo art show in the Titan Student Union Chapman Atrium Gallery from September to October 2013.

 Each exhibit runs for nearly one year.
 The Call for Entries begins during the spring semester for students, alumni, and faculty/staff (as of 2010-2011).
 Artists are asked to submit an application and digital image of their artwork for the jury process.
 The artwork for the show is chosen by a jury of individuals selected from the campus and community.
 Artists are notified whether their artwork was accepted for the show during the month of May.
 The accepted artwork is received and installed during the summer.
 Those accepted may elect to offer their artwork for sale if they desire.
 The artist can receive up to 60 percent of the selling price.
 The opening reception and art auction is held in the fall, is open to the public and community, and is the time when the artists bring their friends and family to see their artwork displayed at the Student Health and Counseling Center.
 Any proceeds from the art auction, besides the percentage that goes to the artist, keeps the show going into the next year and provides the resources for the Best of Show Student awards.
 The alumni who wins Best in Show receives gallery space in the TSU for displaying his or her artwork.
 Faculty and Staff members who win Best of Show will also be recognized.